-The objective of this document is to analyze the actions in the automotive industry and how they are linked to a professional ethical criterion generating alternatives to plastic recycling in order to broaden the mentality surrounding plastic recycling in order to improve its sustainability.
-Several publications on this industry have been compiled, detailing vehicle manufacturing processes and how plastics are involved as solutions to consumer demands, as plastics are increasingly a preferred material option for designing and developing complex consumer products, because they are mouldable, lightweight and are often considered highly recyclable materials.
-In reality, however, recycling the heterogeneous plastics used in these durable goods is a challenge, and presents very different scenarios of how simple products, such as mass consumption products, are recovered through simpler recycling initiatives.
-While the technology exists to recycle plastics, the feasibility of doing so from industrial or high-level consumer applications is limited by technological and economic constraints.
-Part of the challenges are the lack of a recycling market and little infrastructure or cost-effective recovery processes.
-Also, there is a certain level of ignorance among manufacturers, consumers and operators of facilities that process recycled material.
-For these reasons, plastics that have reached the end of their useful life are likely to end up in a cycle that is not suitable for environmental conservation.
+This document aims to analyze the actions in the automotive industry and how they are linked to a professional ethical criterion by generating alternatives to the recycling of plastics to expand the mindset surrounding the recycling of plastics to improve their sustainability.
+It has compiled several publications referring to this industry, where the processes of vehicle manufacturing are detailed and how plastics are involved as solutions to the demands of consumers; as plastics are increasingly a preferred material option to design and develop complex consumer products, because they are moldable, lightweight and often considered highly recyclable materials.
+However, the recycling of the heterogeneous plastics used in these durable items is a challenge, and they present very different scenarios of how simple products, such as those for mass consumption, are recovered through simpler recycling initiatives.
+While there is technology to recycle plastics, its feasibility to do so from industrial or high-level applications for the consumer is limited by technological and economic constraints.
+Part of the challenges are the lack of a market for recycling and little infrastructure or profitable recovery processes.
+Also, there is a certain level of ignorance among manufacturers, consumers and operators of facilities that process the recycled material.
+For these reasons, it is likely that plastics that have reached the end of their useful life will end up in a cycle that does not suit environmental conservation.

 |Original language||Spanish (Ecuador)|